discover & work in

 Slaloms, steep descents, and fantastic views create a trifecta of opportunities around Croatia’s select resorts, each one framed by pine trees and leading to the cozy atmosphere of the contemporary accommodations.

 Croatia is clearly one of the best destinations for hiking in Europe but often underestimated by US travelers.
-Sparkling coastline, ancient ruins, and secluded islands offer a myriad of unique vistas and experiences.
+Sparkling coastline, ancient ruins, and secluded islands offer a myriad of unique vistas and experiences, especially when near the best destinations to visit in Croatia for your Workation.
 Whether inside a national park or when following the winding cliffs of the shoreline that overlooks the Adriatic Sea, each hike can take you into the fascinating hinterlands or introduce you to a medieval town stacked on a hillside.

-Trek to the top of a mountain for views over Dubrovnik., walk the loop around Plitvice Lakes National Park, or take note of the landscape as it changes from dense forest to Mediterranean coastal hills.
+Trek to the top of a mountain for views over Dubrovnik, walk the loop around Plitvice Lakes National Park, or take note of the landscape as it changes from dense forest to Mediterranean coastal hills when visiting one of the best national parks in Croatia.
 Always bring enough water and make sure someone knows you are going out onto the trails in case of an emergency but when walking the trails around Croatia, you are never truly lost.

 Croatia is a sublime place to snorkel, with crystal clear water and a fantastic array of marine life.
 Ancient ruins, remote coves, and an absence of dangerous species add to the great quality of snorkeling spots along the mainland coastline and the Dalmatian Islands.